 That means you’re going to try that more of the traffic that visits your site, sign up for your email list.
 You’ll do this by creating a lead magnet.

-A lead magnet is practically the same as a content upgrade, but it’s not so specific.
+A lead magnet is practically the same as a content upgrade, but it’s not specific.
 You can create checklists, PDF articles, challenges, or blueprints.
-You can choose to offer whatever you want but keep in mind that it has to be created for the bigger part of your target audience.
+You can choose to offer whatever you want but keep in mind that it has to be made for the bigger part of your target audience.

 So, content upgrades are tied for the specific blog post and lead magnets for your website’s general theme.